john-light/validity-rollups/validity_rollups_on_bitcoin.md

-# ⚠️ FIRST DRAFT - POSTED FOR REVIEW ⚠️
+# ⚠️ DRAFT - POSTED FOR REVIEW ⚠️
 > The report will be finalized soon.
 Until then, please:
 > - Be aware that some information may be incorrect
 > - Leave a comment if you have any factual / typo corrections or vitally important information to add